microsoft/backfill/README.md

 configuration and environment variable overrides

 _backfill is under active development and should probably not be used in production, yet.
 We will initially focus on stability improvements.
-We will then look into various optimization strategies, adding more customization, and introducing an API for only running scripts in packages that have changed and skipping others altogether.
-This is particularly useful for tests (such as Jest) and for other dev tools that simply don't need to run if nothing has changed._
+We will look into various optimization strategies, adding more customization, and introducing an API for only running scripts in packages that have changed and skipping others altogether._

+_Current prerequisites:_

+- git (for running `--audit`)
+- yarn.lock and yarn workspaces (for optimized hashing)

+These prerequisites can easily be loosened to make backfill work with npm, Rush, and Lerna.

 ## Why